skalenetwork/mirage-manager/docs/Staking.md

 ### requestFees

+Requests a specific amount of fees for a node

 ```solidity
 function requestFees(NodeId node, Fair amount) public
 ```

-Requests a specific amount of fees for a node

-_Only callable by allowed receivers or node owner Creates an exit request for the sender_
+**dev:** _Only callable by allowed receivers or node owner Creates an exit request for the sender_

 #### Parameters